cot2005/CRISPR-Screen-Analysis/README.md

-libSeqFile  = File containing the guide library sequences and gene information. normalizationFile = Screen results file that all the other screen results will be compared to. nontargeting  = Vector containing the gene symbols for any non-targeting control sgRNA's.
+libSeqFile  = File containing the guide library sequences and gene information. normalizationFile = Screen results file that all the other screen results will be compared to. nontargeting  = Vector containing the gene symbols for any non-targeting control sgRNA's contained in the library.
+If there are none, then input NULL.
 ```
 The input libSeqFile must be a 2 column tab-delimited file formatted as sgRNA UID then sgRNA sequence:
 ```